ONSgeo/geospatial-training/_docs/guides/python_install.md

 ### 4. Download and install Python wheels for the required libraries

 We have to download these Python libraries separately.
-This is because they rely on c libraries that are not downloaded if we use the normal Python install approach, and cannot be built on ONS laptops.By downloading the wheels we are also downloading the c libraries that we don’t get otherwise.
+This is because they rely on C libraries that are not downloaded if we use the normal Python install approach, and cannot be built on ONS laptops.By downloading the wheels we are also downloading the C libraries that we don’t get otherwise.

-Follow this link **`https://www.lfd.uci.edu/~gohlke/pythonlibs/`** to download the wheels for installing the libraries we need.
+Follow this link **https://www.lfd.uci.edu/~gohlke/pythonlibs/** to download the wheels for installing the libraries we need.

 **These Python wheels are Operating System and Python install specific.
 Scroll down and download each of the following:**
   1. Fiona-1.8.18-cp38-cp38-win_amd64.whl